 OFAH advice to anglers and hunters during a pandemic

 As anglers and hunters, we need to do our part to keep ourselves, our families and our communities safe.
-COVID-19 will impact fall fishing and hunting opportunities in some areas.
-Here are some suggestions on what you can do to stay safe while still enjoying your hunting and fishing activities this fall.
+COVID-19 will impact fishing and hunting opportunities in some areas.
+Here are some suggestions on what you can do to stay safe while still enjoying your hunting and fishing activities.

 If you’re not feeling well, don’t go.
-Anyone who begins to feel unwell (fever, new cough or difficulty breathing or other COVID-related symptoms) should self-isolate immediately.
+Anyone who begins to feel unwell (fever, new cough or difficulty breathing or other COVID-related symptoms) should self-isolate immediately and follow the advice of their local public health unit.
 Hunting and fishing can wait until you are not putting yourself or the public at risk.
 Stay home.

 Please remember any preventable accident requiring medical attention or an emergency services response, no matter how minor, will place you, healthcare workers, and/or first responders at additional risk.
 Our healthcare system remains under tremendous strain, and space and services may be limited.
 Be safe.

-If you’re going to be in closer contact with fellow anglers and hunters, consider masking up to keep yourself and others safe.
+If you’re going to be in closer contact with fellow anglers and hunters, wear a mask to keep yourself and others safe.

 While we recognize that not everyone has access to private land, if you do, try there before venturing into public areas as they may be far too busy, or in some cases, closed.

 Contact your private landowner prior to the season.
 Ask your landowner what works best to keep everyone safe while enjoying the permission to access private land.
 The OFAH has an electronic landowner permission form that you can use https://www.ofah.org/fishing-hunting/hunting/